neonoct/PROJ-PYAI/MUSIC_GENRE_CLAS/README.txt

 High Values: A high ratio indicates that a track is significantly more acoustic than instrumental.
 This might be characteristic of genres like folk or acoustic blues.
 Low Values: Conversely, a low ratio (closer to zero) would suggest that a track is more instrumental, which might be common in genres like electronic or classical music.

+2 categories from the existing ones- tempo_category and duration category --

+---Added polynomial
+added polynomial features to the dataset i do not know if it they are useful or not but i will keep them for now, i do not actually know what they do and their purposes might delete them all but first they need analysis,i will decide later whether to keep them or delete them and just use the other newly created features or the original ones.

+####### Step 3: Exploratory Data Analysis (EDA)